hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0230
 I got up at first light.
 The waves had diminished enough, so I got dressed and went outside to steer us out of this hell.
 I unfurled the jib and steered northeast.

-##### 0300
-Devine awakens, and checks the weather.
+Devine awakens later, and checks the weather.
 After analyzing the data, we tighten the sheets and inch towards the north.
 The low should pass underneath us.
 We need to steer as directly north as we can before the wind dies tonight.
 Devine is still tired, and goes back to bed.

 ##### 0500
 Pino's sails are perfectly balanced, and is moving north.
 We let it do its thing and keep watch.
 We noticed the tiller bolts got loose after our evening of heaving-to, went to get tools and tightened them up.
 We ought to put a lock nut there but we can't find one that is the right size.
 We need to keep an eye on this, wouldn't want it to get completely loose.
-The tiller handle is delaminating, with large gaps forming on the sides, and the end splitting in two.
+The tiller handle is delaminating, with the end splitting in two.
 We added layers of tape to keep the slabs together.
 Our back up tiller is in the aft locker, if this one breaks we've got other options.
 Good thing we planned for this.

 ##### 0600
 Coffee time.
 Devine woke up and served up a cup.
 The coffee helped revive me.
 We chatted about the future, me sitting outside and he from the companionway stairs.
 There's no need for the two of us to be out here in the cold.
 We talked about being content with less again, a common theme in this trip.
 Pino is steering itself still, what a champ!